-DePaul University Research Services > Pre-Award Services > Proposal Development, Review & Approval > Budget Guidelines
+DePaul University Research Services > Pre-Award Services > Proposal Development > Budget Guidelines

 Budget Guidelines

 When preparing a grant proposal budget similar cost categories are typically used for a variety of different funding agencies.
-The format of the budget and level of detail that is required on the budget typically varies by agency and occasionally by programs within an agency, so please refer to the specific application guidelines when preparing the budget.
+The format of the budget and level of detail required on the budget varies by agency and occasionally by programs within an agency, so refer to the specific application guidelines when preparing the budget.

-Budgets on DePaul grant proposals must conform with institutional costing practices, agency guidelines, and if applicable, relevant sections of the Uniform Guidance (formerly the OMB Cost Circulars).
-The following categories are typically found in proposal budgets.
+Budgets in DePaul grant proposals must follow institutional costing practices, agency guidelines, and if applicable, Uniform Guidance (for federally-funded projects).
+The following categories are commonly found in proposal budgets.

 Full-Time Salaries